10 Great Places to Eat in Venice

 Cantina Do Mori and All Arco

 As you can see in the example below, seating is somewhat limited but that should not stop you from visiting one of these two friendly places when in need for an alcoholic refreshment.
 Wine in small glasses at good prices, friendly service, heaps of authenticity.
-Unlike many bars in Venice these places are strictly for drinks and chicheti, so although they do open early, none of them serve coffee or breakfast
+Unlike many bars in Venice these places are strictly for drinks and cicchetti so although they do open early, none of them serve coffee or breakfast.

 Cantina do Mori, San Polo 429, Venice and All’Arco, San Polo 436, 30125 Venice.
 Both are literally a stone’s throw to each other, about 150m from the main Rialto market the opposite direction of Canale Grande.
 A map app with GPS is your friend here.

-What you won’t get at the tiny bars, coffe and cake, you will find in heaps at Tonolo.
+What you won’t get at the tiny bars, coffee and cake, you will find in heaps at Tonolo.
 A Venice institution, this corner shop sells great simple but hefty cakes and other sweet treats.

 Immediately drawn to it by the same crockery that my grandparents used (the now iconic Bavarian “Dorothea” China Blue), I tried to visit, but their opening hours were somewhat restrictive to my Saturday afternoon to Monday morning visit.
 They do turn up in every blog and “insider tip” post, and are highly frequented by locals.
 Next time.